development6601/test-react-todo/src/components/README.md

 # 📁 components

-> This directory, `src\components`, houses reusable UI components for a todo application, including input, item display, filtering, and statistics.
+> This directory, `src\components`, houses the source code for various components of a "Todo" application, including input, individual items, lists, filters, and statistics.

 ## 📋 Directory Overview

-This directory, `src\components`, houses reusable UI components for a todo application, including input, item display, filtering, and statistics.
+This directory, `src\components`, houses the source code for various components of a "Todo" application, including input, individual items, lists, filters, and statistics.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files